These questions are the most dreaded by job candidates, with good reason.

 All of those are benefits (to you) but mostly expenses (for the employer).
 Prioritize these benefits for you.
 They can make a lower salary more acceptable, if necessary, or raise the compensation level above your expectations.

-Prioritize the benefits to you.
 Would being able to work from home 2 or 3 days a week, more vacation, tuition reimbursement, training, a salary increase in 3 or 6 months, or a significant signing bonus be a good exchange for a higher starting salary?
 Which would be the most important?
 Which would be least?

-1. When completing an application, either online or in person.
+Example 1: When completing an application, either online or in person.